elastic/elasticsearch/CONTRIBUTING.md

 file which can be accessed under Help > Edit Custom Properties within IDEA.
 You may also need to [remove `ant-javafx.jar` from your classpath][https://github.com/elastic/elasticsearch/issues/14348] if that is reported as a source of jar hell.
+Additionally, in order to run tests directly from IDEA 2017.3 and above, go to `Run->Edit Configurations...` and change the value for the `Shorten command line` setting from `user-local default: none` to `classpath file`.

 The Elasticsearch codebase makes heavy use of Java `assert`s and the test runner requires that assertions be enabled within the JVM.
 This